 Question 3.
 How does the Yellow Ribbon program work?

-Answer: The Yellow Ribbon program can be paid towards net tuition and fee costs not covered by the Post-9/11 GI Bill at a U.S. public or private institution of higher learning (IHL).
+Answer: The Yellow Ribbon program can be paid towards net tuition and fee costs not covered by the Post-9/11 GI Bill at a U.S. public or private institution of higher learning (IHL) and at participating foreign IHLs for VA beneficiaries eligible at the 100% benefit level.

-Schools must report the actual net cost for in-state tuition and fees after the application of any waiver of, or reduction in, tuition and fees, and any scholarship, or other federal, state, institutional, or employer-based aid or assistance (excluding Title IV aid) that is designated for the GI Bill student for tuition and fees.
+Schools must report the actual net cost for in-state tuition and fees after the application of any waiver of, or reduction in, tuition and fees.
+This includes all tuition-specific scholarships, or other federal, state, institutional, or employer-based aid or assistance (excluding Title IV aid) that is provided to the school and designated for the GI Bill student’s tuition and fees.

 For public IHLs, the Post-9/11 GI Bill can cover up to 100% of the net in-state charges, and the Yellow Ribbon program can be used to cover the remaining out-of-state charges for qualifying individuals.